aahnik/wappdriver/.github/CONTRIBUTING.md

 ## When you submit a pull request, you are subject to the terms and conditions mentioned in my [CLA](https://aahnik.github.io/aahnik/CLA.html)

-After testing your Pull Request,
+After testing your Pull Request, we will let you know within an week.
+Patience from your side is expected.